Bayesian Trend Filtering via Proximal Markov Chain Monte Carlo: Numerical Experiments

-We compare the empirical performance of PBTF with shrinkage prior Markov random fileds (SPMRFs) by \cite{faulkner2018locally}, the most classic Bayesian trend filtering method.
-We compare against two of their prior choices, namely the Laplace and horseshoe priors.
-To highlight the strength of both methods, we selected four underlying trends, namely piecewise linear, smooth trend, sinusoid, and piecewise quadratic/cubic.
+We compare the empirical performance of PBTF with Shrinkage Prior Markov Random Fields (SPMRFs) by \cite{faulkner2018locally} and Dynamic Shrinkage Processes (DSP) by \cite{kowal2019dynamic}.
+We note that DSP can be considered as an extention of SPMRFs and the software of DSP\footnote{https://github.com/drkowal/dsp} in fact contains an implementation of the hierarchical models described in \cite{faulkner2018locally}.
+Moreover, DSP uses customized Gibbs samplers which in practice are more efficient than the HMC sampler used by SPMRFs, thus we primarily use the software of DSP in our experiments.
+In \Tab{pbtftable}, BTF-BL (Bayesian Lasso prior or Laplace prior) and BTF-HS (horseshoe prior) correspond to the models presented in \cite{faulkner2018locally} while BTF-DHS (dynamic horseshoe prior) corresponds to the model presented in \cite{kowal2019dynamic}.
+To investigate the relative strengths of different approaches, we selected four underlying trends, namely piecewise linear, smooth trend, sinusoid, and piecewise quadratic/cubic.
 We assess the precision of each method with mean absolute deviation (MAD), frequentist coverage probability (CP), and mean credible interval width (MCIW).
-We also include the total CPU time (TCPU) as a rough measure of sampling efficiency.
-We give the formal definitions of the summary statistics and the details of the underlying trends in \hyperref[sec:appendixc]{Appendix C}.
+We also include the total CPU time (TCPU), effective sample size of the slowest component (min.\@ ESS) and multivariate effective sample size (MESS) \citep{vats2019multivariate} as measures of sampling efficiency.
+The detailed definitions of the summary statistics are given in the supplementary materials.

-Following \cite{faulkner2018locally}, we use evenly spaced grid locations of $\{1,2,\dots,100\}$ and designed the underlying trends to have an approximate standard deviation of 9.
+Following \cite{faulkner2018locally} and \cite{kowal2019dynamic}, we used evenly spaced grid locations of $\{1,2,\dots,100\}$ and designed the underlying trends to have an approximate standard deviation of 9.
 We added two levels of Gaussian noise ($\sigma=3.0$ and $\sigma=4.5$) to the underlying trends, generating 50 noisy sequences for each combination of trend and noise level.
-For SPMRFs, we used the default scale parameter $\zeta=0.01$, ran an initial burn-in of 1000 iterations followed by 2500 posterior draws.
-For PBTF, we set $s_2$ to be $\sqrt{n}=10$, ran the default warm-up stage in \textsl{DynamicHMC.jl} and made another 3000 posterior draws. \Tab{pbtftable} shows the summary statistics for different methods averaged over 50 generated datasets with $\sigma=3.0$.
-The results for $\sigma=4.5$ can be found in \hyperref[appendixd]{Appendix D}, which exhibits a similar pattern.
+For DSP, we used the default parameters, ran an initial burn-in of 1000 iterations followed by 2500 posterior draws.
+For PBTF, we set $s_2$ to be $\sqrt{n}=10$, ran the default warm-up stage in \textsl{DynamicHMC.jl} and made another 2500 posterior draws. \Tab{pbtftable} shows the summary statistics for different methods averaged over 50 generated sequences with $\sigma=3.0$.
+The results for noise level $\sigma=4.5$ can be found in the supplementary materials, which exhibits a similar pattern.